-Oval knobs the soft, minimalist design of a round knob, but due to their oval shape, they’re easier to open.
+Oval knobs are the soft, minimalist design of a round knob, but they're easier to open due to their oval shape.

 Birdcage knobs are some of the most ornate cabinet knob designs and are available in a wide range of shapes and sizes to create a softer, more classic look.